fioprotocol/fio-devhub/_docs/protocol/network_peer.md

 - Head Catch-Up: node is about to sync with another peer's HEAD block.
 - In-Sync: both LIB and HEAD blocks are in sync with the other peers.

 If the node’s LIB or head block is behind, the node will generate sync request messages to retrieve the missing blocks from the connected peer.
 Similarly, if a connected peer’s LIB or head block is behind, the node will send notice messages to notify the node about which blocks it needs to sync with.
-For more information about sync modes see 3.
-Operation Modes.

 #### 2.3.2.
 Dispatch Manager
 The Dispatch Manager maintains the state of blocks and loose transactions received by the node.
 The state contains basic information to identify a block or a transaction and it is maintained within two indexed lists of block states and transaction states:

 - Block State List: list of block states managed by node for all blocks received.
 - Transaction State List: list of transaction states managed by node for all transactions received.

 This makes it possible to locate very quickly which peer has a given block or transaction.

 ##### 2.3.2.1.
 Block State